Global Arts MBA

 Industry-focused

-With modules co-curated by nine top university institutes at Harvard, Georgetown, Stanford, Duke, McGill, Growth Lab at LSE, and more, the 12-month Global Arts MBA journey is guided by a world-class faculty that includes Nobel laureates, Grammy winners, Polar Prize awardees, TED presenters, and an institutional network of dynamic field partners spanning 40+ nations.
+With modules co-curated by nine top university institutes at Harvard, Georgetown, Stanford, Duke, McGill, Oxford, London School of Economics, and more, the 12-month Global Arts MBA journey is guided by a world-class faculty that includes Nobel laureates, Grammy winners, Polar Prize awardees, TED presenters, and an institutional network of dynamic field partners spanning 40+ nations.

 Cohort Profile